dimpase/M2/Package-Writing-Style-Guide.md

     * Don't use the construction "different than".
 Use "different from" instead.
     * Don't use the construction "different X than Y".
     * Add a comma when starting a sentence with an adverb such as "Finally".
+    * Use "if" as a prelude to "then", but use "whether" to introduce a proposition.
+Example: prefer "determine whether R is reduced" to "determine if R is reduced".

 * Comments :
     * Delete commented-out code.